auth0/auth0-PHP/README.md

 ### Installation

-The supported method of SDK installation is through [Composer](https://getcomposer.org/):
+The supported method of SDK installation is through [Composer](https://getcomposer.org/).
+From your terminal shell, `cd` into your project directory and issue the following command:

 ```bash
 $ composer require auth0/auth0-php